Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6750 1GB should be 67% quicker than the GeForce 9600 GSO 1.5GB in general, because of its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6750 1GB should perform quite a bit faster than the GeForce 9600 GSO 1.5GB in general. (explain)

-Texel RateThe GeForce 9600 GSO 1.5GB should be a small bit (approximately 1%) more effective at texture filtering than the Radeon HD 6750 1GB. (explain)
+Texel RateThe GeForce 9600 GSO 1.5GB is a little bit (more or less 1%) better at texture filtering than the Radeon HD 6750 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison